Interested in joining Bravo Fleet? If so, you’ve come to the right place!

 - Task Force 93 (Beta Quadrant) is dealing with an invasion by the Gorn, an aggressive new stance by the Klingons, and the ramifications of the destruction of the Romulan homeworld, all while trying to rebuild a presence in a historically important part of Bravo Fleet’s space.

-- Task Force 99 (Alternate Times/Universes) dives into other eras of Star Fleet canon, from Enterprise and the Original Series to future and alternative universes.
+- Task Force 99 (Alternate Times/Universes) dives into other eras of Star Fleet canon, from the future and alternative universes splintered from mainstream canon.

 How Do I Pick a Simm?